Pastoral Study Project Program

 Application and Selection Procedure

-Please upload your application materials through our website in a *.pdf format (preferred).
+Beginning with the Applicant Information link below, please upload your application materials in *.pdf format (preferred).
 Assemble all required documents and recommender email addresses and upload your application materials in one session.
 All digital documents must be submitted by the annual September 1 deadline.
 Recommenders must submit their letters by September 8th.
 If you encounter problems with online submission contact Keri Liechty at firstname.lastname@example.org.

 Applications should include: